Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Theogony is the earlier of his two books and relates to the history of the gods and creation; it culminates with the triumph of Zeus as the supreme god.
 "Theogony" is an Epic poem consisting of 1022 lines in which Hesiod explains the beginning of creation and the birth and the history of the Greek gods.
 According to him Chaos was here first, then came Gaia and the Earth was formed, then Tartarus who dwelt in the depth of Earth and last of all Eros representing Love.
 Eros is a natural power that caused the union of identical parts of matter to result in the formation of several bodies, and by keeping them united it kept the whole Universe in order.
 These four elements are mentioned as self-made elements and not as coming from each other.

 By ‘Chaos’ Hesiod means the dark that dominated everywhere.
 From Chaos came forth Erebus and Night and then night bare Aether and Day.
 Gaia (Earth) first gave birth to Uranus (Heaven), then after lying with Uranus she beget six sons and daughters.
 The sons were: Oceanus, Coeus, Hyperion, Crius, Iapetus and Cronus (they were called the ‘Titans’), the daughters were: Theia, Rhea, Themis, Mnemosyne, Phoebe and Tethys (called Titanides).
-According to Hesiod, Earth then was the centre of the Universe and the matter by which the other bodies were formed.
+According to Hesiod, Earth then was the center of the Universe and the matter by which the other bodies were formed.

 Next Earth gave birth to the Cyclops’, who had only one eye in the middle of their foreheads.
 Then the Hundred-handed were born Cottus, Briarus and Gyes, they had a hundred arms springing from their shoulders.
 Uranus hid them all away in the depths of the earth to the great sorrow of his wife Earth.
 She then tried to rouse the Titans against their father.
 Cronus of all the Titans hated his father most and undertook to punish him.
 After he had overthrown his father, Cronus then became the King.
 However Cronus learned from Earth that he in turn would be overthrown by one of his own children, sired from his sister Rhea.
 So as each was born he ate and swallowed his own children at birth.
 First he swallowed Hestia, then Demeter and Hera and after them Pluto and Poseidon.
 His wife Rhea was in deep grief and when she was about to give birth to the youngest of her children Zeus, she left for Crete.